Abdul-Sayed/javascript-notes/interviewPractice.md

 ## Revealing Module Pattern

-// Revealing module pattern; pattern to only expose certain object methods to the outside. _convention signifies a private variable
+// Revealing module pattern; pattern to only expose certain object methods (_render) to the outside while keeping the others, such as _data, _add, and _remove hidden. (_convention signifies a private variable)

     let myModule = (function () {
       let _data = [];
       let _render = () => {
-        // click listeners for _add and _remove
-        return 'I rendered'
+        // click listeners to execute internal _add and _remove methods return 'I rendered'
       };
       let _add = () => {